How To Get A Matte Finish On Resin

 Use a spray-on matte finish product designed for crafts or artworks.
 These are often available in aerosol cans and can be sprayed onto the cured resin surface.
 Follow the instructions on the product for the best results.

 Apply the spray-on matte finish only after the resin has fully cured.
-Waiting for complete curing ensures that the resin is stable, and the matte finish adheres properly.
+Waiting for complete curing makes sure that the resin is stable, and the matte finish adheres properly.

 Hold the aerosol can at the recommended distance from the resin surface, as specified in the product instructions.
 Spray the matte finish in smooth, even strokes, covering the entire surface.
-Ensure that you maintain a consistent distance to avoid uneven application.
+Spray at a consistent distance so that the spray isn’t pooling in spots.

 best respirator for resin